NeuroDataDesign/ProgLearn_2021-2022/Ashwin_De_Silva/Miscellaneous/Figure Checklist.md

     * [blue](https://colorbrewer2.org/#type=sequential&scheme=Blues&n=9) or [orange](https://colorbrewer2.org/#type=sequential&scheme=Oranges&n=9) sequential color scheme for multiple lines changing a single variable

 * Tip: if a given algorithm uses blue as its color in one figure, it should use blue for that algorithm in all other figures, and blue should not be used for anything else
-* Use to red to direct the audience to the proposed method.
+* Use red to direct the audience to the proposed method.

 ## Title